hassamSatti/APIs-for-News/README.md

    cd <repository-folder>

 2. **Map Directory:**
-   - Update Directory with where you clone the:
+   - Update the .env file with the PROJECT_PATH to match the location where the project is cloned.
-      - services->app->volumes in docker-compose.yml
-      - services->nginx->volumes in docker-compose.yml

 3. **Build and Start Docker Containers:**
    ```bash